Published on January 29, 2020

 On the other hand, chess pieces have different capabilities as they can move in different directions and at different pace levels.
 Their movement is limited too but in their own respective way.
 As compared to checkers, chess pieces have more room and movement areas across the battlefield.

 On that note, the top managers have the capacity to utilize the staff at their disposal in a way that maximizes productivity and the results for the department and eventually the organization.

-How Leadership and Management Styles Impact an Organization?
+How Management Styles Impact an Organization?

 When an individual in any field is making the decision of joining an organization; the first thing they consider along the salary and the perks is who will be their line manager/supervisor and what is their reputation.
 If the management styles they are implementing are in line with the individual’s goals and aspirations, then in most cases, they make up their mind on joining the organization.